-Our Oil and Gas Retirement Benchmarking: Exploration and Production Subsector report is now in its fourth year of publication.
+Our Oil and Gas Retirement Benchmarking: Major Integrated Subsector report is now in its fifth year of publication.
 This edition includes new perspectives and insights, in addition to updates to last year's report.

 The data for benchmarking defined benefit plans and retiree health care programs are based on publicly available company financial statements.
 The financial information as reported by each company may include salaried plans, hourly plans, and potentially nonqualified plans.
-The U.S. information was either explicitly identified or assumed to be equal to the total if the split was not provided.